etalab/piaf-site/_posts/2020-01-29-francophonie-ia-english.md

 To train FlauBERT, a very similar configuration to CamemBERT (and thus BERT) is used.
 The details can be found in [their paper](https://arxiv.org/abs/1912.05372).
 In addition, the FlauBERT team has decided to build a larger BERT version [correct?], although the training was still in process at the time of publication.

 Their results show again that a French language model improves the results compared to similar BERT (multi-lingual) models as well as to other French-based models.
 The performances of FlauBERT and CamemBERT are very close.
 Unfortunately, FLUE does not include a NER benchmark in FLUE.
 However, in similar sequential classification tasks -constituency parsing and POS tagging-, the performance of FlauBERT is overall better than camemBERT.
 More interestingly, the combination FlauBERT + CamemBERT gives the best results.
 As the authors noted, this indicates that the two models are complementary.
 All in all, FlauBERT performs very similarly to CamemBERT while it is trained on fewer data.
-Noteworthy, FlauBERT was trained on French computing resources ([Jean Zay](http://www.idris.fr/annonces/annonce-jean-zay.html) computers of [GENCI](http://www.genci.fr/en)).
+Noteworthy, FlauBERT was trained on French computing resources (the [Jean Zay](http://www.idris.fr/annonces/annonce-jean-zay.html) supercomputer of [GENCI](http://www.genci.fr/en)).